imanlab/dPMP/README.md

 In particular the predicted policy is not deterministic but stochastic since the model is trained on a distribution of trajectories provided as demonstrations.

-Two baselines have been followed to predict the mean and covariance of the ProMps weights describing the trajectory of to reach a target berry.
+Three baselines have been followed to predict the mean and covariance of the ProMps weights describing the trajectory of to reach a target berry.

 The first one is: Auto Encoder + Multi Layer Perceptron model.